Nag Tibba Trek 2025 Complete Itinerary, Date, Costs, Safety tips

 Off Loading

-Nag Tibba Trek is a popular trekking destination in Uttarakhand India.
-Nag tibba is best weekend trek-2025
+Nag Tibba Trek is a popular Weekend Trek in Uttarakhand Himalayas India.
+Near Mussoorrie 2025

 Nag Tibba Trek is the highest peak in the lower Himalayan range, and it lies at an altitude of 3022 meters amidst Dhauladhar and Pin Panjal in the Garhwal Uttarakhand Himalayas.

 The Nag Tibba trek is a popular trekking destination located near the town of Pantwari in the Uttarkashi district of Uttarakhand, India.
-It is a moderate-level trek, and it takes around 2-3 days to complete. from Dehradun to Dehradun
+It is a moderate-level trek, and it takes around 1 nights -2 days to complete. from Dehradun to Dehradun.

 The Nag Tibba trek is a popular trekking destination located near Mussoorie in the Indian state of Uttarakhand.
 Here are some highlights of Nag tibba Trek